 His engineering notoriety consolidated on the large-scale projects shaping Melbourne – 80 Collins Street, Monash University Learning and Teaching Building, the 72 storey residential tower Swanston Central and currently under construction 405 Bourke Street that represents one of the biggest structures in Melbourne comprising three steel trusses extending over existing buildings to support 26 floors, over 10,000 tonnes of structural steel and 10,000m3 of concrete in the core.

-James is making the most of his engineering experience and knowledge at Symal Structures.
+James is making the most of his engineering experience and knowledge at Symal.
 As an engineering athlete, he’s using his previous training and collaboration techniques to succeed.

 Welcome to the team James.